 Clinical practicum is an integral part of the graduate educational experience.
 It broadens the student’s experience in working with a variety of communication disorders in clients of all ages.
 Students need a total of 400 clock hours to satisfy practicum requirements, of which 325 must be taken at the graduate level.
 375 out of the 400 hours must be direct client contact.
-Practicum requirements include the successful completion of clinical competencies as outlined in the program’s student handbook.
+Practicum requirements include the successful completion of clinical competencies as outlined in the program’s Clinic Handbook.

 Part of the student’s practicum experience is obtained under direct faculty supervision at the University’s Harry Jersig Speech and Hearing Center.
 Students also gain on-the-job experience in other facilities including public schools, rehabilitation centers, community clinics and hospitals.

 Bilingual speech-language pathology

 The graduate CDIS program offers students the option to acquire academic knowledge and clinical skills needed to provide bilingual (English/Spanish) assessment and intervention.
 A bilingual certificate is earned through the completion of a minimum of 50 hours of Spanish-language clinical practicum and five hours of specialty coursework including a selected topic course taught in Spanish.

 A limited number of graduate assistantships are available for Communication Disorders (CDIS) graduate students.
 Some assistantships are awarded by faculty when applicants are offered admission and students may apply for any remaining positions by completing a GA application at the beginning of the fall semester after acceptance into the graduate program.

 The Master's program in Communication Sciences and Disorders completed its last re-accreditation process during the 2005-2006 school year.
 The CAA voted to re-accredit the program for a period of 8 years from 2006 through 2014.
 The program is currently completing the re-accreditation process during the 2013-2014 year.